Peter Sellers: Legacy

 New York magazine stated that all of the films starring Sellers as Clouseau showcased his "comedic brilliance".
-Sellers's friend and Goon Show colleague Spike Milligan said that Sellers "had one of the most glittering comic talents of his age", while English filmmakers John and Roy Boulting noted that he was "the greatest comic genius this country has produced since Charles Chaplin".
-Irv Slifkin said that the most prominent albeit ever-changing face in comedies of the 1960s was Sellers who "changed like a chameleon throughout the era, dazzling audiences".
-In a 2005 poll to find "The Comedian's Comedian", Sellers was voted 14 in the list of the top 20 greatest comedians by fellow comics and comedy insiders.
+Sellers's friend and Goon Show colleague Spike Milligan said that Sellers "had one of the most glittering comic talents of his age", while English filmmakers John and Roy Boulting stated that he was "the greatest comic genius this country has produced since Charles Chaplin".
+Irv Slifkin said that the most prominent, albeit ever-changing, face in comedies of the 1960s was Sellers, who "changed like a chameleon throughout the era, dazzling audiences".
+In a 2005 poll to find "The Comedian's Comedian", Sellers was voted 14th in the list of the top 20 greatest comedians by fellow comics and comedy insiders.

 Sellers and The Goon Show were a strong influence on the Monty Python performers, with John Cleese calling him "the greatest voice man of all time", adding, "If he could listen to you for five minutes, he could do a perfect impersonation of you."
 The Goons were imported to the United States by the NBC program Monitor, which played recorded Goon show episodes starting in 1955.
 The American comedy troupe the Firesign Theatre also cited the Goons as a big influence on their radio comedy style.

 Sellers and the Goons were also an influence on Peter Cook, who described Sellers as "the best comic actor in the world".
 British actor Stephen Mangan stated that Sellers was a large influence, as did the comedians Mike Myers, Alan Carr and Rob Brydon.
 Sellers's characters Hrundi Bakshi (The Party) and Inspector Clouseau (The Pink Panther) later influenced comedian Rowan Atkinson's characters Mr. Bean and Johnny English.
 The comic performer Sacha Baron Cohen referred to Sellers as "the most seminal force in shaping [his] early ideas on comedy".
 Cohen was considered for the role of Sellers in the biographical film The Life and Death of Peter Sellers.
 Will Ferrell considers Sellers to be an important influence on him, citing his "unique combination of being extremely subtle and over-the-top all at the same time."
 The three members of Spinal Tap—Michael McKean, Christopher Guest and Harry Shearer—have also cited Sellers as being an influence on them, as has the US talk-show host Conan O'Brien.
 David Schwimmer is another whose approach was influenced by Sellers: "he could do anything, from Dr Strangelove to Inspector Clouseau.
 He was just amazing."